eduardosantoshf/g5-securitas-aws/docusaurus/docs/user-stories/user-story-acceptance-criteria/user-story-acceptance-criteria.md

 * Code reviewed by at least one other member
 * Tested
 * Documented software
-* Deployed in it's respective branch
+* Merged with the development branch

 :::note